hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 **Note:** The current status of the post-transition period printing guidelines is ‘draft‘.
 If the guidelines change after they have been finalised, we will advise you.

 The ‘liability amount‘ information in the guarantee data group is not printed on a TAD.

-If a declaration contains only one goods item, all the information for the movement is included in the TAD.
-If the declaration contains more than one goods item, all the goods items are included in the LoI (List of Items).

 The printer and print driver, used for printing the TAD, must be capable of printing a bar code of standard ISO code 128 set B (but not EAN128).